What is the Difference Between APR and APY In Crypto?

 APY and APR in crypto are consistently higher than other financial products like savings accounts or term deposits.
 This is largely because cryptocurrencies are much riskier assets than fiat currency.
 It is also because there is more demand than supply for borrowing and lending crypto assets.

 The rate of APY can vary dramatically depending on a lot of factors.
-DeFi products such as yield farming platforms such as Beefy.Finance is riskier and can produce rates of over 100%.
+DeFi products such as Beefy.Finance is riskier and can produce rates of over 100%.
 Conversely, ‘safer’ earning methods like savings accounts average between 4–8%.

 Yes, annual percentage yield in crypto refers to a yearly interest rate including compounding periods.
 On the other hand, APR does not include compounding frequency in its formula.